10+ Best Restaurants in Philadelphia for You to Check Out

 Friday Saturday Sunday might be the most popular place when it comes to the taste of Modern American cuisine, but it is not the only option.
 If you take your time and explore the town, you will find some less known places with a tasty and diverse list of meal offers.

 Check out Cadence, an establishment that is always evolving and offering innovative eating choices.
-Here you can have herb dumplings with mustard, pork, lamb, and some kombucha to top it all off.
+When you are done unpacking, here you can treat yourself with herb dumplings with mustard, pork, lamb, and some kombucha to top it all off.

 Also, Hearthside has an open kitchen, rustic aesthetic, and entrees that will leave you coming back for more.